 In April 2021, the Company entered into a Mezzanine Loan and Security Agreement ("SVB and Hercules Loan Facility") with SVB and Hercules Capital, Inc. ("Hercules").
-The availability period runs from the effective date until March 31, 2022, provides for advances of up to \$60.0 million.
-In April 2021, the Company drew \$25.0 million, which it used to directly settle the amounts outstanding under the SVB Term Loan and the Triplepoint Loan Facility (see below).
+The availability period runs from the effective date until June 30, 2022, provides for advances of up to \$60.0 million.
+In April 2021, the Company drew \$25.0 million, which it used to directly settle the amounts outstanding under the SVB Term Loan.
 In September and December 2021, the Company drew down the remaining additional borrowings of \$25.0 million and \$10.0 million, respectively.
-The SVB and Hercules Loan Facility bears an annual interest at the greater of8.75% or prime plus 5.5%, payable monthly.
-The principal repayment period commences onNovember 1, 2022 and continues for 30 monthly installments with an additional final payment equal to 6.75% of the aggregate term loan advances.
+The SVB and Hercules Loan Facility bears an annual interest at the greater of 8.75% or prime plus 5.5%, payable monthly.
+The principal repayment period commences on November 1, 2022 and continues for 30 monthly installments with an additional final payment equal to 6.75% of the aggregate term loan advances.
 SVB and Hercules have committed to fund 51.0% and 49.0%, respectively, of all draws made under the SVB and Hercules Loan Facility.